Maria-Gabriela-SIlva-Souza/trybe-exercises/modulo_3-Desenvolvimento_Back-End/bloco-20-introducao-a-sql/dia-3-filtrando-dados-de-forma-especifica/EXERCISE-BONUS.md

 		SELECT Name, Code FROM Projects WHERE NOT Name LIKE 'A%';

     8. Escreva uma query para exibir o nome de todos os projetos cujo código contenha a letra H .
+    	USE Scientists;
+		SELECT Code FROM Projects WHERE Name LIKE '%H%';